brotkrueml/typo3-matomo-integration/Documentation/UseCases/Index.rst

    .. literalinclude:: Snippets/_AddPageTypeToMatomoTracking.php
       :caption: EXT:your_extension/Classes/EventListener/AddPageTypeToMatomoTracking.php

 #.
-Registration of the event listener
+Passing the arguments to the event listener

    We need to inject the custom dimension ID and the page types configuration into the event listener: